DMO-droid/E-Commerce-Customer-Behavior-Retention-Analysis/README.md

 | Groceries | $676K | 41,313 | $16 | 3.53 |

 **Findings:**
-- Electronics alone accounts for ~47% of total revenue despite similar unit volumes to other categories — purely driven by high average price ($848).
+- Electronics alone accounts for ~47% of total revenue despite similar unit volumes to other categories — purely driven by high average price ($848)
-- Groceries has the lowest revenue despite reasonable unit volume — very low margin category.
+- Groceries has the lowest revenue despite reasonable unit volume - very low margin category
-- Ratings are nearly identical across all categories (3.52–3.59), suggesting no category has a quality differentiation advantage.
+- Ratings are nearly identical across all categories (3.52-3.59), suggesting no category has a quality differentiation advantage

 **Business Recommendations:**
-- Double down on Electronics inventory and marketing — highest revenue leverage per unit.
+- Double down on Electronics inventory and marketing - highest revenue leverage per unit
-- For Groceries, consider whether the category is worth maintaining or should be repositioned as a traffic driver.
+- For Groceries, consider whether the category is worth maintaining or should be repositioned as a traffic driver
-- Since ratings are flat across categories, focus on review volume (social proof) rather than chasing higher scores.
+- Since ratings are flat across categories, focus on review volume (social proof) rather than chasing higher scores

 ---

-## Analysis 4 — Cohort Retention
+## Cohort Retention

-**Goal:** Measure how well the platform retains customers after their first purchase.
+**Goal:** Measure how well the platform retains customers after their first purchase

 ```sql
 WITH first_order AS (